Select a guide below:

 Step 3: Find the right opportunities

-You can find a job more quickly if you narrow down your search and only apply for positions that are right for you.
-Start by asking yourself a few questions to get a sense of what you like before you dive into the job boards.
+You can save time by narrowing down your search and only applying for positions that are right for you.
+We recommend that you ask yourself a few questions so you can get a sense of what you like before you dive into the job boards.

-Do I want to work at a big, more traditional company or a small startup?
+Am I happier in a big, well-established company or a small startup?

-Am I happier with a wide range of responsibilities or do I prefer to work on 1-2 main tasks?
+Do I like having a wide range of responsibilities or do I prefer to work on 1-2 main tasks?

-We ranked and rated even more product design job boards that you can use based on your preferences.
+We ranked and rated even more product manager job boards that you can use based on your preferences.

 Step 4: Follow up applications with cold emails

-When you apply for jobs online, you need to add something extra to ensure results.
-A compelling cold email to a recruiter or hiring manager after each application can triple your response rate.
+Just sending applications into online portals is not going to get results.
+But, adding a compelling cold email to each application can triple your response rate.
 So, how do you make that happen?

 Find a recruiter, hiring manager, or senior team member from the company on LinkedIn